agentmorris/nfl-game-dates/docs/year_2017_week_19_with_quality.md

+---
-# Game info for 2017 championship
+title: Game info for 2017 championship
+---
 Jacksonville Jaguars at New England Patriots, Sunday, Jan 21, 3:05 PM